andrewgurung/frontend-guide/javascript-advanced-concepts/README.md

 ## Currying
 - Currying: Pass a subset of arguments and get a function back that's waiting for the rest of the arguments
+- Argument Order: Order is important.
+So try to place the variable argument towards the end

 ### First Curry
 #### Regular JavaScript